 “The music and the lights and the energy were all incredible.
 It was beautiful, and I was moved to where I couldn’t speak and I had to kneel down on the ground for a second to catch my breath.”

 Overheated and sweating from all the dancing, Stacy suddenly felt a rush of cooling wind on his back as he knelt there on the edge of the dance floor.
 Then he felt a soft fluttering against his skin.
 Raising his head, Lane was awed by the beauty of what he saw.
-Like an angel with pink fabric wings, a man stood above him like a guardian, spinning a pair of soft pink flags gently over Stacy’s body as if to soothe him, and Stacy recalls feeling as if this ethereal flagger was somehow transferring energy to him through the twirling soft fabrics.
+Like an angel with pink fabric wings, a man stood above him as a guardian, spinning a pair of soft pink flags gently over Stacy’s body as if to soothe him, and Stacy recalls feeling as if this ethereal flagger was somehow transferring energy to him through the twirling soft fabrics.

 The moment seemed to last forever, but it was probably over in seconds, and when Stacy stood up, his only thought was how badly he wanted to learn how to flag just like his angel.
 “I’ve got to learn how to do this.
 I NEED to learn how to do this!”

 While confined to base, Lane ordered a pair of flags from a website called Flag Troop, with delivery promised within three weeks.
 It seem like forever, but one day after lunch his flags arrived – along with a brief instruction book.
 Stacy took his package to his room, where he pulled out his new silver lamé flags and – completely neglecting the safety warnings in the instructions – he gave his weighted twin fabrics a feverish twirl and in the process, he knocked everything off the counters and hit himself in the eye.